How Effective is Hib Vaccine?

 - PedvaxHIB — According to the manufacturer’s product insert, the protective efficacy of PedvaxHIB measured during clinical trials of high-risk populations was estimated to be 93 to 100 percent, depending on the age of the child.
-A booster shot of PedvaxHIB is required in infants who complete the primary two-dose regimen before 12 months of age to maintain antibody levels.5
+For the maintenance of vaccine induced antibody levels, a booster dose of PedvaxHIB is required in infants who complete the primary two-dose regimen prior to 12 months of age.5

 - Pentacel — According to the manufacturer’s product insert, the protective efficacy of the pentavalent vaccine Pentacel may not extend to all individuals.
 If Pentacel is administered to immunocompromised persons, including those receiving immunosuppressive therapy, the expected immune response may not be obtained.
 Immunosuppressive therapies, including irradiation, antimetabolities, alkylating agents, cytotoxic drugs and corticosteroids used in greater than physiologic doses may also reduce the immune response to Pentacel.
 Neither the safety nor the effectiveness of Pentacel in infants less than 6 weeks old or in children ages 5 to 16 years old have been established.

-The efficacy for diphtheria one month following three and four doses of Pentacel was 98 to 100 percent.
+The efficacy for diphtheria one month following three and four doses of Pentacel was determined to be between 98 and 100 percent.
 Tetanus antibodies were reported at 99.7 to 100 percent.
-Pertussis efficacy was reported at 68.8 to 95.8 percent, depending on which study was being looked at.
+Pertussis efficacy was reported at 68.8 to 95.8 percent, depending on the study.
 Protective antibodies against poliomyelitis with Pentacel in clinical trials were reported at 99.4 percent.
-Protection against invasive disease due to Hib was 90 to 98.2 percent depending on the study.7
+Hib antibodies were found to be 90 to 98.2 percent, depending on the study.6

 « Return to Vaccines & Diseases Table of Contents